 The Films, Videos, and Publications Classification (Urgent Interim Classification of Publications and Prevention of Online Harm) Amendment Bill introduces new criminal offences.
 It hands power to a chief censor who can make immediate decisions to block content.

-It also allows the government to create and deploy internet filters.
+It allows the government to create and deploy internet filters.
 The filters would screen out material the chief censor decides is objectionable.
 This can be more than violent material.

 Response to Christchurch terror live-streaming